RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### DTD_slow_mode

-    - Whether to call DTD model rather than DTD database to do a real-time calculation for DTD probability.
+    - Applicable only when the 'infores:arax-drug-treats-disease' KP is used.
+Specifies whether to call DTD model rather than DTD database to do a real-time calculation for DTD probability.

     - Acceptable input types: boolean.